Exponential polynomial: Properties

 Ritt's theorem states that the analogues of unique factorization and the factor theorem hold for the ring of exponential polynomials.

 Applications

 Exponential polynomials on R and C often appear in transcendental number theory, where they appear as auxiliary functions in proofs involving the exponential function.
 They also act as a link between model theory and analytic geometry.
 If one defines an exponential variety to be the set of points in Rn where some finite collection of exponential polynomials vanish, then results like Khovanskiǐ's theorem in differential geometry and Wilkie's theorem in model theory show that these varieties are well-behaved in the sense that the collection of such varieties is stable under the various set-theoretic operations as long as one allows the inclusion of the image under projections of higher-dimensional exponential varieties.
 Indeed, the two aforementioned theorems imply that the set of all exponential varieties forms an o-minimal structure over R.

-Exponential polynomials appear in the characteristic equation associated with linear delay differential equations.
+Exponential polynomials also appear in the characteristic equation associated with linear delay differential equations.